Neuromuscular Disorders Program

 The Neuromuscular Disorders Program at Children's Hospital of Wisconsin offers collaborative, multidisciplinary care for a variety of neuromuscular disorders.

 In addition to helping kids run and jump, muscles pump blood throughout the body (the heart), allowing them to speak and breathe and more.
 Because we rely upon our muscles to do so much of what makes life enjoyable or even possible, it is important that any problems be treated by specialists as soon as they are suspected.

-Neuromuscular disorders are a collection of diseases characterized by muscle weakness or dysfunction.
-These diseases may be related to how the nerves communicate with the muscles or a breakdown of the muscles themselves.
-Whatever the cause, muscle weakness is typically the result.
+Neuromuscular disorders are a collection of diseases characterized by muscle or nerve dysfunction.
+These diseases may be related to how the nerves function, communicate with muscles, or a problem with the muscles themselves.
+Whatever the cause, muscle weakness, numbness, and/or pain may result.

 Neuromuscular disorders we treat

 The neurologists in the Neuromuscular Program at Children’s work with a variety of other specialists, including physiatrists (rehab physicians), pulmonologists, physical and occupational therapists, cardiologists, genetics counselors, orthopedic specialists, physician assistants, nurses, social workers and mobility experts, all to give your child the very best care available.

 Our specialists treat the full range of neuromuscular disorders, including:

 Warning signs of neuromuscular disorders

 - Clumsy movement